karthik-44/WorkRelatedFatalityStudy/README.md

 ### Task 4.
 What day of the week has the most fatalities and what is the overall percentage?
-The task is to calculates day of the week that reported more number of fatalities and percentage(Rounds the percentage to two decimal places).
+The task is to calculate day of the week that reported more number of fatalities and percentage(Rounds the percentage to two decimal places).

 | day_of_week | n_fatalities | percentage |
 |-------------|--------------|------------|